 A fiery and independent voice for Scottish self-determination, she broke party molds to speak directly to the people.

-Margo MacDonald was a political force of nature in Scotland, beloved for her straight talk and unwavering principles.
-She first exploded onto the scene with a stunning by-election victory for the SNP in Glasgow Govan in 1973.
-As the party's deputy leader, her charisma and media savvy made her a standout figure.
-However, her fierce independence eventually clashed with party discipline.
-After leaving the SNP, she forged a remarkable second act as an independent member of the Scottish Parliament, where her authenticity transcended partisan lines.
-Even while battling Parkinson's disease, she became a powerful advocate for the right to die with dignity, introducing pioneering legislation.
-More than a politician, MacDonald was a trusted broadcaster and a teacher, whose common touch and palpable integrity made her one of Scottish public life's most resonant and missed voices.
+Margo MacDonald won a stunning by-election for the SNP in Glasgow Govan in 1973.
+She served as the party's deputy leader, her charisma and media savvy making her a standout figure.
+Her fierce independence eventually clashed with party discipline, leading her to leave the SNP.
+She forged a second act as an independent member of the Scottish Parliament.
+Even while battling Parkinson's disease, she introduced pioneering legislation on the right to die with dignity.
+Born in 1943 and dying in 2014, MacDonald also worked as a broadcaster and teacher, her straight talk and integrity making her one of Scottish public life's most resonant voices.

 1928–1945